Working Capital Cycles: How to Improve Your Business’s Cycle

 Current assets can be converted to cash in a short period; “current” or “short term” typically refers to one year in financial parlance.
 A business’s current assets might include the following:

 - Short-term investments

-It’s important to note that your current assets don’t include long-term assets, such as real estate or equipment.
+It’s important to note that your current assets don’t include long-term, fixed assets, such as real estate or equipment.

-Next, you should calculate your business’s current liabilities, which we’ll detail in the next section.
+Next, you should calculate your business’s current or short-term liabilities, detailed in the following section.